ayepRahman/react-redux-saga-boilerplate/README.md

 Build with `react-loadable` a higher-order component (a function that creates a component) which lets you dynamically load any module before rendering it into your app.

+### Out of the box React Ui/Css framework (React-bootstrap)

+By default we're using [react-boostrap](https://react-bootstrap.github.io) for our react ui framework.

 ### Styling (SASS, styled-components)

 This project bootstrap using Create React App.
 Check the styling guide below.